-  Here are some of the ways you can explore the White Mountains fall foliage during the autumn months…
+Here are some of the ways you can explore the White Mountains’ fall foliage during the autumn months…

 Take a Scenic Drive

 The Christmas Farm Inn & Spa is just minutes from the Kancamangus Highway, which is a must for every traveler seeking a scenic drive.
-The “Kanc” runs for 37 miles through the winding a beautiful White Mountains.
-The Mount Washington Auto Road is another awe-inspiring attraction with changing scenery as you climb the roadway and enjoy amazing views for miles away.
+The “Kanc” runs for 37 miles through the winding beautiful White Mountains.
+Mount Washington Auto Road is another awe-inspiring attraction with changing scenery as you climb the roadway and enjoy amazing views for miles away.
 You’ll definitely want to record your adventure to share with your friends later.

 Hit the Trails!

 Lace up your walking shoes and hit the trails to get up close and personal with New England Fall.
-The beautiful rock slabs around Jackson Falls make for a relatively easy trek where cool water flows and pools, cascading down the creek-bed speckled with brightly colored fallen leaves.
-The Route 16 Loop in Jackson Village takes you from the covered bridge to river crossing.
-Wherever you decide to go, it’s good to remember a car isn’t critical to see a great show.
+The beautiful rock slabs around Jackson Falls make for a relatively easy trek where cool water flows and pools, cascading down the creek bed speckled with brightly colored fallen leaves.
+The Route 16 Loop in Jackson Village takes you from the covered bridge to the river crossing.
+Wherever you decide to go, it’s good to remember a car isn’t critical to seeing a great show.
 The Christmas Farm Inn & Spa is conveniently located on 15 acres of wooded land within walking distance of the gorgeous Jackson Falls.